captain-america-7/Final-Year-Project-Phase-2/README.md

 For support and questions:

 - Create an issue on GitHub
-- Contact the development team
+- Email me at: nallaaruntej@gmail.com
 - Check the troubleshooting section

 ---